Nonsteroidal Anti-Inflammatory Drugs for Arthritis

 How can side effects be minimized?

 - Avoid once-a-day types of NSAIDs – especially if you are over age 65.
-These medications stay in your body longer and may not be as safe as drugs taken less often.
+These medications stay in your body longer and may not be as safe.

-- Ask your health care provider about taking misoprostol (Cytotec®) or omeprazole (Prilosec®), an acid blocker, if you have an increased risk of ulcers.
+- Ask your health care provider about taking a stomach acid blocker such as omeprazole (Prilosec® or Nexium®) or a stomach protector like misoprostol (Cytotec®) if you have an increased risk of ulcers.

 Can I take NSAIDs if I'm being treated for high blood pressure?